Skip to Content

 Because it’s meant to be homey and rustic – you just scoop and serve without worrying about having a perfectly pretty slice on the plate.

-Scroll through the step by step photos to see how to make a savory Tomato Cobbler with cornbread topping:
+How to make Tomato Cobbler with cornbread topping:

 a bowl of heirloom tomatoes